 Frank Herbert’s Dune stands not only as one of the pillars of 20th-century science fiction, but as one of the greatest achievements of fictional world-building.
 Reading Dune is a fascinating and immersive experience, and in our discussions we will follow Paul Atreides as he first encounters and then merges with the strange ways of the planet Arrakis.
 Whether you are a water-soft off-worlder visiting Arrakis for the first time or an experienced sand walker well accustomed to stillsuit discipline, our discussions should bring you to a new appreciation of Herbert’s great work.

-Like all Mythgard Academy classes, this course is made possible by the generosity of everyone who supported our fundraising campaign last fall through Indiegogo.
+Like all Mythgard Academy classes, this course is made possible by the generosity of everyone who supported our fundraising campaign last fall.
 The topics of our Academy classes are nominated and elected entirely by our generous donors.
-After their first foray into science fiction with Orson Scott Card’s Ender’s Game, the Mythgard Academy electors have turned back to Tolkien, choosing to follow up this winter’s popular study of Unfinished Tales with The Book of Lost Tales I.

 If you missed our fundraising campaign but would still like to take part in our class voting process to decide our future topics for the rest of the year, it isn’t too late!
-Check out the terms as laid out in the Indiegogo campaign (linked above), and then make your own contribution to us directly.
+Visit our donation page and help support our free classes!

 – Dr. Corey Olsen